 Scholarly sources

-Journal article
+Journal articles

-- Dür, A., Mateo, G. and Thomas, D. C. (2010) ‘Negotiation theory and the EU: the state of the art’, Journal of European Public Policy 17(5): 613–618.
+- Dür, A., Mateo, G. and Thomas, D. C. (2010) ‘Negotiation theory and the EU: The state of the art’, Journal of European Public Policy 17(5): 613–618.

 - Tallberg, J. (2008) ‘Bargaining power in the European Council’, Journal of Common Market Studies 46(3): 685–708.

-- Zimmermann, H. (2016) ‘Balancing sustainability and commerce in international negotiation: the EU and its fisheries partnership agreements’, Journal of European Public Policy, doi: 10.1080/13501763.2016.1146324.
+- Zimmermann, H. (2016) ‘Balancing sustainability and commerce in international negotiation: The EU and its fisheries partnership agreements’, Journal of European Public Policy, DOI: 10.1080/13501763.2016.1146324.

 Books and edited volumes